The days of our youth are the days of our glory. Byron

 Disraeli

-1977 Varsity Football Practice
+1977 Varsity Football Practice (@Lakeland High School during Teacher Strike)

 I must study politics and war, that our sons may have liberty to study mathematics and philosophy.
 Our sons ought to study mathematics and philosophy, geography, natural history and naval architecture, navigation, commerce and agriculture in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry and porcelain.